Message us or call us on

 Any time until 6pm GMT

-Island life, al Nicaraguense.
-These are our favourite places to visit in Nicaragua which most people never see, it just happens that a lot of them are on islands.
+On this holiday you’ll get to explore the country in some depth, as you travel through our favourite areas to see the real Nicaragua.
 Artists painting brightly coloured naïve art, howler monkeys dangling out of trees, hammock makers hard at work in their homes, horse drawn carriages rattling over colonial cobblestones and sea turtles swimming through clear blue waters.
 Most of all you’ll get to know the people, the ones who really make Nicaragua such an enriching experience.

 Fly to Managua, the capital of Nicaragua today.
 Meet your guide at the airport for the short transfer to your hotel in Managua, a modern city with some lovely restaurants and good nightlife but not too much in the way of cultural distractions.
 Please note that international flights are quoted separately.